mahmoudmohamedramadan/Backend-Roadmap/README.md

 - [Andre Madarang](https://www.youtube.com/playlist?list=PLEhEHUEU3x5pcQJHE8WBLqlHt2o3q5O-f)
 - [Sarthak Shrivastava](https://www.youtube.com/playlist?list=PLe30vg_FG4ORrveWqHjn-9C5sn5mUP815)

-> Suppose that you want to make a project for a client, surely you'll not send the project to him and maybe you do not have a private domain and hosting, so I recommend using [Ngrok](https://ngrok.com/download).
-This awesome tool enables you to publish your project in virtual hosting.
+> When working on a project for a client, you likely won't want to send them the raw project files directly, and you may not have a private domain or host set up yet.
+In such cases, I highly recommend using [Ngrok](https://ngrok.com/download).
+This fantastic tool lets you quickly publish your project with a secure, temporary URL, giving you virtual hosting for sharing and testing purposes.

 ### 📕 Books